 Restaurants the locals love

 À Parte is designed like no other restaurant you’ve ever seen.
 It recreates an apartment, with a bedroom, kitchen, wine cellar, pantry, garden, and more, furnished as if someone lived there, but with dining tables in each space.
 The food is traditional Portuguese.
 Cervejaria Ramiro is a 60-year-old Lisbon institution.
-They’re famous for their seafood; the highlight for me is the grilled carabineiro—big, juicy prawns.
+They’re famous for their seafood; the highlight is the grilled carabineiro—big, juicy prawns.

 Dishes to try